University of Sydney Students' Representative Council: Politics

 Angus Fisher (National Labor Students) broke the Grassroots incumbency in 2024, winning the primary vote and ending five years of Grassroots presidencies.
-The Left bloc (Grassroots, Socialist Alternative, Solidarity and aligned Independents) lost its majority on the council in the same year as the Liberal vote share soared, with NLS (Labor Left) holding the balance of power.
+The Left bloc (Grassroots, Socialist Alternative, and Solidarity) lost its majority on the council in the same year as the Liberal vote share soared, with Penta holding the balance of power.
+With the Left bloc supporting Bohao Zhang (Penta) for Vice-Presidency of the SRC, Penta realigned itself and joined the Left bloc to obstruct other factions from executive positions.

 Election results

 2025

 The 2025 elections were held over three days in late September to elect the 2026 Students' Representative Council.